-Each of the Express Cargo models can be outfitted with convenience and entertainment features like a CD/AM/FM stereo, power windows, cloth seats, Bluetooth connectivity, remote start, an auxiliary input jack, power-adjustable seats and a leather-wrapped steering wheel.
+Each of the Express Cargo models can be outfitted with convenience features power windows, cloth seats, Bluetooth connectivity, remote start, an auxiliary input jack, power-adjustable seats and a leather-wrapped steering wheel.

-Utility options include a heavy-duty locking rear differential, seven-pin sealed connector trailer wiring, and a heavy-duty trailering package.
+Utility options include a heavy-duty locking rear differential, a 220-amp generator, a dual-isolated battery system seven-pin sealed connector trailer wiring, and a heavy-duty trailering package.

 The novel Express Access feature boasts remote release side panels that open for easy access to the cargo area.

-Recently added to the options list is navigation radio, a rear vision camera and ultrasonic rear park assist.
+Recently added to the options list is a rear vision camera and ultrasonic rear park assist.

 The Express Cargo comes standard with traction and stability control systems as well as a tire-pressure-monitor.
-In the event of a crash, there are dual front and side curtain airbags.
+In the event of a crash, there are dual front, thorax, and side curtain airbags.